-Pool filters are necessary for any pool.
+Pool filters are necessary, but they come at a cost.
+Running the typical pump will add 26 to 53 cents to your electricity bill per hour.
 As the name suggests, pool filter systems aid in catching debris and any undesirable stuff, and keeps it out of the water for you to enjoy.
 Often, you’ll find that some areas have laws about how much water shall pass through the filter in a given timeframe; these laws, while for your safety, can affect your power bill.
 The ways pool pumps can affect your power bill are:

 - Pumps are often mandatory for health reasons